Jiangshan00001/asm_8051/readme.md

 A 8051 asm to hex assembly compiler.
 The purpose of the compiler is to learn how to write a compiler myself.

+The key feature is writing as less code as possible, using the csv table to generate code automaticly.

 it should work with https://github.com/Jiangshan00001/llvm-mcs51-backend project in the future.